Anne Mozley: Major works

 In many of Mozley's reviews and editorials, she aimed to show women's capability in a feminine and domestic aspect rather than a brilliant one.
 She also wanted to prove women's courage and intelligence because they were normally defined by their boring and bland duties of everyday life.
 During the time period of Mozley's writing career, women were characterized by their commitment to their husbands.

 The first time Mozley's work came out under her own name was when she edited her brother's and Newman's works.
 After this she also edited and wrote for Blackwood's, Bentley's, the Christian Remembrancer and the Saturday Review.
 Mozley's work consisted of inserted essays between lead articles that focused on social values and human behavior.
 She strove to get her work known, but preferred to have it published anonymously because of the ease and freedom of expression that she felt came with anonymity.
 She also felt that the public did not accept the writing of women and therefore did not want her sex to be revealed with her work.
 Conversely it was Mozley's review of George Eliot's book Adam Bede that first recognised that it had to be written by a woman.

 Mozley argues that women are just as ingenious and capable as men are when it comes to writing and publishing.
 She believes that there are two different types of women that exist; the clever woman and the ideal woman.
 The clever woman uses logic and gains intellect by focusing on her own needs.
 The ideal woman, on the other hand, bases thought on intuition and not reason.
 The ideal woman tends to, therefore, fall obedient to male power.
-Her main argument, seen through her own work, is that writing should be an occupation for women as well as men so that they can make a living off of it.
+Her main argument, seen through her own work, is that writing should be an occupation for women as well as men so that they can make a living from it.